 - Müller JM, Keller HW, Brenner U, et al. Indications and effects of preoperative parenteral nutrition.
 World J Surg 1986; 10:53.

 - Bozzetti F, Gavazzi C, Miceli R, et al. Perioperative total parenteral nutrition in malnourished, gastrointestinal cancer patients: a randomized, clinical trial.
 JPEN J Parenter Enteral Nutr 2000; 24:7.

 - Fan ST, Lo CM, Lai EC, et al. Perioperative nutritional support in patients undergoing hepatectomy for hepatocellular carcinoma.
 N Engl J Med 1994; 331:1547.

-- Perioperative total parenteral nutrition in surgical patients.
-The Veterans Affairs Total Parenteral Nutrition Cooperative Study Group.
+- Veterans Affairs Total Parenteral Nutrition Cooperative Study Group.
+Perioperative total parenteral nutrition in surgical patients.
 N Engl J Med 1991; 325:525.